Monday, October 31, 2016

 Eventually I concluded that I needed several nice bubble baths, a simple book, and a break from the online world.
 For the first time in months my phone was disconnected from the internet and I didn't bother to keep it near me as I moved throughout the house.
 I didn't stop myself from hopping on the computer to play some video games with family or friends, but the computer was the only way I allowed myself access to the online world.

 This past week I've finally felt normal again.
 After struggling through Harry Potter and the Sorcerer's Stone, I finally picked up a new-to-me book and have read through about 65% of it with no issues.
-I look forward to shutting out the world and sinking into a sea of bubbles while I gobble up the book or chitchat with Michael.
-I'm able to concentrate again, and I feel good enough to finally bring myself back to the blog.
+I look forward to shutting out the world and sinking into a sea of bubbles while I gobble up the book or chitchat with M. I'm able to concentrate again, and I feel good enough to finally bring myself back to the blog.